unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

 {% include aside.html
   class="pullquote"
-  text=" In the late 19th century, New Mexico's growth was spurred by ranching, mining and the railroads.
-But in the years prior to and after statehood, the state's economy was driven by one thing: disease, tuberculosis in particular." %}[^TB in New Mexico]
+  text=" 'In the late 19th century, New Mexico's growth was spurred by ranching, mining and the railroads.
+But in the years prior to and after statehood, the state's economy was driven by one thing: disease, tuberculosis in particular'." %}[^TBinNewMexico]

 ## History of Martineztown